 Interviewer: Hello everybody!
 It’s Teenagers Round the World Channel.
 Our guest today is a teenager from Russia and we are going to discuss smart food choices.
 We’d like to know our guest’s point of view on this issue.
 Please answer five questions.
 So, let’s get started.

 Interviewer: Is going vegan a good idea for teenagers?
-Why?
+Why or why not?

 Interviewer: How will technology change the way we eat?
-Will it help us to eat better in the future?
+Do you think it will help us eat better in the future?

 Interviewer: Thank you very much for your interview.

-Imagine that you and your friend are doing a school project «Ways to fight boredom».
-You have found some illustrations and want to share the news.
-Leave a voice message to your friend.
+Imagine that you and your friend are doing a school project “Ways to fight boredom”.
+You have found some photos to illustrate it but for technical reasons you cannot send them now.
+Leave a voice message to your friend explaining your choice of the photos and sharing some ideas about the project.
 In 2.5 minutes be ready to:

 - explain the choice of the illustrations for the project by briefly describing them and noting the differences;